 Buying a home today is tougher than ever.
 The Federal Government has over-regulated the mortgage industry (a good thing) due to the housing collapse in 2007.
-It’s not a bad thing, however, it will make the process for attaining financing extremely stressful and invasive.
+It’s not a bad thing, however, it will make the process for attaining financing extremely stressful, time consuming, and frustrating at times.

 The first step in getting pre-approved for a mortgage involves pulling a copy of your credit report and conducting a pre-mortgage credit analysis.
 Most banks, online lenders, and credit unions require a 640 minimum credit score.
 Our bank is a direct lender with NO overlays, therefore, we rely on agency credit score guidelines (as follows).